Berkanktk/CyberSecurity/README.md

 `!sh`

 Many of these will also allow you to escape jail shells.
 The top 3 would be my most successful in general for spawning from the command line.

+### Reverse Shells
+Reverse shells are used to connect back to a listening machine.
+This is useful when you have a shell on a machine, but you want to connect back to your own machine.

+A useful website to generate a reverse shell is [RevShells](https://www.revshells.com/).

+### Shell stabilization
+`TO BE ADDED`

 ## Privilege Escalation
 Check for root password
 Run: `id`